Sweaty Back, Groin, Etc.

 For Physicians: Botox Injection Training for Various Focal Sweating Areas

 Physicians wishing to introduce themselves to the technique of Botox injections for hyperhidrosis of both non-typical and typical body areas, or to review and improve their skills, should attend one of our upcoming continuing medical education programs.
 But if you can't make it or want a refresher, review valuable skills and techniques online with the International Hyperhidrosis Society's Video Library.
-Recently-released videos are now available with demonstrations and explanations given by International Hyperhidrosis Society Board of Directors members Dr. David Pariser, former president of the American Academy of Dermatology, and Dr. Dee Anna Glaser, Professor of Dermatology and Vice Chairman, Department of Dermatology, Saint Louis University School of Medicine.
+Recently-released videos are now available with demonstrations and explanations are given by International Hyperhidrosis Society Board of Directors members Dr. David Pariser, former president of the American Academy of Dermatology, and Dr. Dee Anna Glaser, Professor of Dermatology and Vice-Chairman, Department of Dermatology, Saint Louis University School of Medicine.
 The new videos include important research statistics, tips to ensure successful treatment, step-by-step detailed demonstrations and instructions, and much more.
 Whether HCPs would like to improve professional skills in injecting Botox for axillary, craniofacial, palmar, plantar, or submammary (sweating under the breasts) hyperhidrosis, our Video Library is the place to start.

-As with other online materials related to a learned medical skill, these videos are designed to help physicians prepare for hyperhidrosis continuing medical education events or other training, or as a review after training.
+As with other online materials related to a learned medical skill, these videos are designed to help physicians prepare for hyperhidrosis by continuing medical education events or other training, or as a review after training.
 Each technique discussed and demonstrated in the videos requires proper training and background -- such as that provided at International Hyperhidrosis Society continuing medical education events.
 Comprehensive, day-long programs are held periodically and include live demonstrations and hands-on skills training.

 Nothing about hyperhidrosis is really typical, but with more physicians learning to treat non-typical body areas with Botox through the resources we make available online and at our CME programs, patients with unexpected hyperhidrotic body areas can get the treatment they need to feel normal or "typical" again.
 Which has a huge impact on their happiness and quality of life.